voyager-2021/stupidos/README.md

 ## License

-This project is licensed under a custom bare metal license similar to BSD 3-Clause.
+This project is licensed under a modified license.
 See the [LICENSE](./LICENSE) file for details.